Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 Switching the `ingress` as part of the migration process will create a period of downtime.
 The product will be unavailable until all the new pods in the `county-ai` namespace are up and running, and the agent-assist namespace is deleted.
 Plan this migration accordingly to minimize impact.

+## Prerequisites

+### Upgrade the current installation of Agent Assist to v4.64

+The migration to the `cognigy-ai-app` Helm chart requires Agent Assist v4.64 or later.
+If you are running an earlier version, upgrade to v4.64 or later before proceeding with the migration.

 ## Pre-Migration Tasks

 Before starting the migration, accomplish the following preliminary tasks.